 - You would like to improve your speech

-- You are discipline enough to commit several months to the healing process
+- You are disciplined enough to commit several months to the healing process

-- You jawbone is adequate enough to secure the implants
+- Your jawbone is adequate to secure the implants

 - Your jawbone has reached full growth

-Sometimes missing teeth may create gaps, and that gap is literally fixed by dental bridges.
-Bridges helps to restore tooth functions such as smiling, chewing, speaking as well as enhancing appearance.
+Sometimes missing teeth may create gaps, and that gap is fixed by dental bridges.
+Bridges help to restore tooth functions such as smiling, chewing, speaking as well as enhancing appearance.
 Traditional bridges are the most common!
 They consist of one or more fake teeth (pontics).
-Dental crowns usually hold the fake teeth!
+Dental crowns usually hold fake teeth!
 Other types of bridges include;

 - Traditional bridges